-Note:- 25 Disclosure as required by Ind AS 1 "Presentation of Fina
+Note: - 25 Disclosure as required by Ind AS 1 "Presentation of Financial Statements"

-Changes in significant accounting policies:

-Policy on Lesses' has been modified in the significant accounting policies due to the applicability of ind AS 116 "Leases".

-Ind AS 116 was notified with effect from April 1, 2019 which replaces Ind AS 17.
-Ind AS 116 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to recognise most leases on the balance sheet.
+Changes in significant accounting policies: Policy on't-esses' has been modified in the significant accounting policies due to the applicability of Ind AS 116 "Leases", Ind AS 116 was notified with effect from April 1, 2019 which replaces Ind AS 17.
+Ind AS 116 sets out the principles for the recognition, reseasurement, presentation and disclosure of leases and requires lessees to recognise most leases on the balance sheet.

-Lessor accounting under Ind AS 116 is substantially unchanged from Ind AS 17.
+Lessor accounting under Ind AS 116 is substantistly unchanged from Ind AS 17.
 Lessors will continue to classify leases as either operating or finance leases using similar principles as in Ind AS 17.
-Therefore, Ind AS 116 did not have an impact for leases where the Company is the lessor.
+Therefore, Ind AS 116 did not have an impact for leases where the Company is

-The Company adopted Ind AS 116 using the modified retrospective method of adoption with the date of initial application of April 1, 2019.
-Under this method, the standard is applied retrospectively with the cumulative effect of initially applying the standard recognised at the date of initial application.
-The Company elected to use the transition practical expedient not to reassess whether contract is or contains lease at April 01, 2019, instead, the Company applied the standards only to contracts that were previously identified as leases applying Ind
+The Company adopted and AS 116 using the modified retrospective method of adoption with the date of initial application of April 1, 2019.
+Under this method, the standard is applied retrospectively with the cumulative affect of initially applying the standard recognised at the date of initial application.
+The Company elected to use the transition practical expedient not to reseases whether contract is or contains lease at April 01, 2019, instead, the Company applied the standards only to contracts that were previously identified as leases applying ind AS 17.

-The effect of adoption Ind AS 116 as at April 01 2019 (increase/(decrease)) is as follows:
+The effect of adoption ind AS 116 as at April 01 2019 (increase/(decrease)) is as follows:

-(Rs. in crore)
+Committee of the commit (Rs. in crore)

-Assets Amount
+Assate Amount

-Right-of-use assets 0
+Right of-use assets 0

 Property, plant and equipment 0

 Prepayments 0

 Total assets 0.00

 Liabilities

 Financial liabilities - Lease liabilities 0

-Total liabilities 0.00
+Total liabilities 0,00

 The Company has lease contracts for Rented office premises only.
-These leases are either below 12 months or of low value.
-Before the adoption of Ind AS 116, the Company classified each of its leases (as lessee) at the inception date as either a finance lease or an operating lease.
+These leases are either below 12 months or of tow value.
+Before the adoption of Ind AS 116, the Company classified each of its leases (as lesses) at the inception date as either a finance lease or an operating lease.
 Upon adoption of Ind AS 116, the Company applied a single recognition and measurement approach for all leases except for short-term leases and low value leases.
-Refer to Note 2.15 of the accounting policy.
-The standard provides specific transition requirements and practical expedients, which have been applied by the Company.
+Refer to Note 2.15 of the secounting policy.
+The standard provides specific transition requestments and practical expedients, which have been applied by the Company.

-Leases previously classified as finance leases
+Leases previously classified as finance leases.